shayansadeghieh/neuronpedia/README.md

 openapi schemas are located under `/schemas`. we use openapi generators to generate clients in both typescript and python.

-## monorepo directory structure
+## Monorepo Directory Structure

-`apps` - the three neuronpedia services: webapp, inference, and autointerp. most of the code is here.
+`apps` - the three Neuronpedia services: webapp, inference, and autointerp. most of the code is here.
 `schemas` - the openapi schemas. to make changes to inference and autointerp endpoints, first make changes to their schemas - see details in the [openapi readme](schemas/README.md).
 `packages` - clients generated from the `schemas` using generator tools. you will mostly not need to manually modify these files.
 `utils` - various utilities that help do offline processing, like high volume autointerp, or generating dashboards, or exporting data.

-# security
+# Security

-please report vulnerabilities to [johnny@neuronpedia.org](mailto:johnny@neuronpedia.org).
+Please report vulnerabilities to [johnny@neuronpedia.org](mailto:johnny@neuronpedia.org).

-we don't currently have an official bounty program, but we'll try our best to give compensation based on the severity of the vulnerability - though it's likely we will not able able to offer awards for any low-severity vulnerabilities.
+We don't currently have an official bounty program, but we'll try our best to give compensation based on the severity of the vulnerability - though it's likely we will not able able to offer awards for any low-severity vulnerabilities.

-# contact / support
+# Contact / Support

 - slack: [join #neuronpedia](https://join.slack.com/t/opensourcemechanistic/shared_invite/zt-375zalm04-GFd5tdBU1yLKlu_T_JSqZQ)
 - email: [johnny@neuronpedia.org](mailto:johnny@neuronpedia.org)
 - issues: [github issues](https://github.com/hijohnnylin/neuronpedia/issues)

-# contributing
+# Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).

-# appendix
+# Appendix

-### 'make' commands reference
+### 'Make' Commands Reference

 you can view all available `make` commands and brief descriptions of them by running `make help`

-### import data into your local database
+### Import Data Into Your Local Database

-if you set up your own database, it will start out empty - no features, explanations, activations, etc. to load this data, there's a built-in `admin panel` where you can download this data for SAEs (or "sources") of your choosing.
+If you set up your own database, it will start out empty - no features, explanations, activations, etc. To load this data, there's a built-in `admin panel` where you can download this data for SAEs (or "sources") of your choosing.

 > ⚠️ **warning:** the admin panel is finicky and does not currently support resuming imports. if an import is interrupted, you must manually click `re-sync`. the admin panel currently does not check if your download is complete or missing parts - it is up to you to check if the data is complete, and if not, to click `re-sync` to re-download the entire dataset.

-> ℹ️ **recommendation:** when importing data, start with just one source (like `gpt2-small`@`10-res-jb`) instead of downloading everything at once.
-This makes it easier to verify the data imported correctly and lets you start using neuronpedia faster.
+> ℹ️ **recommendation:** When importing data, start with just one source (like `gpt2-small`@`10-res-jb`) instead of downloading everything at once.
+This makes it easier to verify the data imported correctly and lets you start using Neuronpedia faster.

-the instructions below demonstrate how to download the `gpt2-small`@`10-res-jb` SAE data.
+The instructions below demonstrate how to download the `gpt2-small`@`10-res-jb` SAE data.

 1. navigate to [localhost:3000/admin](http://localhost:3000/admin).
 2. scroll down to `gpt2-small`, and expand `res-jb` with the `▶`.